blackstream-x/smallparts/docs/README.md

 Although you would guess this should not be necessary anymore in 2020, there are still a few use cases.

+### smallparts.text.split

+One wrapper function for str.splitlines() for preserving a trailing line break.

 ### smallparts.text.templates

 One class enhancing the String.Template class.